 Saffron (from Arabic / Persian za'farān) is a crocus that loves fog and cooler locations.
-In autumn it blooms purple for three days; the flowers are then picked as early as possible in the day so that the delicate pistils are exposed to the sun as little as possible.
-The ideal time is when the flowers are not yet open.
+In autumn it blooms violet for three days; the flowers are then picked as early as possible in the day so that the delicate pistil threads are exposed to the sun as little as possible.
+The ideal harvest time is when the flowers are not yet fully open.

-Immediately afterwards only the three fine, red pistils are plucked out by hand.
-They are strongly aromatic, smell immense and have been traded as a valuable spice in ancient times, but also as a colorant.
+Immediately afterwards, only the three fine, red pistils are plucked out by hand.
+They are strongly aromatic, have an immense smell and were already traded in ancient times as a valuable spice, but also as a coloring agent.

 enlarge the detailed image with one click